 In 2015, all nations came together in Paris under a common cause: undertake ambitious efforts to combat climate change and adapt to its effects.

 The Paris Agreement's central aim is to strengthen the global response to the threat of climate change.
-Shipping was not included in the Paris Agreement, so in 2018, the International Maritime Association presented a new climate strategy in response.
+Shipping was not included in the Paris Agreement, so in 2018, the International Maritime Organization presented a new climate strategy in response.
 IMO set out ambitious targets for shipping towards 2050.

 “We believe that climate change poses a severe threat to society and business.
 Failing to operate in a sustainable way present significant risks to our industry, locally and globally.
 Climate risk affects all businesses – but also creates many opportunities for those able to adapt and willing to work to make a positive change.
 That is why sustainability and safety are integral parts of our business.”